-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of contaminants to air and water during the storage or transfer of 15 Port Permitted The activity does not result in offensive or objectionable odour or dust at or beyond the boundary of the Port Air Zone; cargo materials within the Port Air Zone the activity does not result in noxious or toxic levels of airborne contaminants at or beyond the boundary of the Port Air Zone; Note (1): Map showing the Port Air Zone is included as Schedule 9.
-Note (2): If the activity is not covered by this the activity does not result in dangerous levels of airborne contaminants at or beyond the boundary of the Port Air Zone, including, but not limited to, any risk of fire or explosion; Rule or does not meet the standards, terms and conditions in this Rule refer to Rule 16. the activity does not have a significant adverse effect on aquatic life; and after reasonable mixing, the activity does not cause: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour.
-Discharge of contaminants to air and water during the storage or transfer of 16 Port Discretionary General Policies cargo materials within the Port Air Zone that does not come within or comply with 1 to 24 Rule 15. and Note: Map showing the Port Air Zone is Activity-based Policies included as Schedule 9.
-25 to 33
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Discharge of contaminants to air and water during the storage or transfer of cargo materials within the Port Air Zone Note (1): Map showing the Port Air Zone is included as Schedule 9.
+Note (2): If the activity is not covered by this Rule or does not meet the standards, terms and conditions in this Rule refer to Rule 16.
+15 Port Permitted (a) The activity does not result in offensive or objectionable odour or dust at or beyond the boundary of the Port Air Zone; (b) the activity does not result in noxious or toxic levels of airborne contaminants at or beyond the boundary of the Port Air Zone; (c) the activity does not result in dangerous levels of airborne contaminants at or beyond the boundary of the Port Air Zone, including, but not limited to, any risk of fire or explosion; (d) the activity does not have a significant adverse effect on aquatic life; and (e) after reasonable mixing, the activity does not cause: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour.
+Discharge of contaminants to air and water during the storage or transfer of cargo materials within the Port Air Zone that does not come within or comply with Rule 15.
+Note: Map showing the Port Air Zone is included as Schedule 9.
+16 Port Discretionary General Policies 1 to 24 and Activity-based Policies 25 to 33